 What is all this talk about the Must University Scam?

-I wanted to find out about this “claim” for myself because I kinda like digging out the truth, and I was AMAZED by what I found.
+I wanted to find out about this “claim” for myself because I kind of like digging out the truth, and I was AMAZED by what I found.
 Let’s get to the bottom of it all!

 Firstly, I visited the Must University website and felt that it somehow comes across as not quite right due to the sales page “feel” that you wouldn’t necessarily associate with a website claiming to be a University.